nasa/fmdtools/examples/pump/readme.rst

 - **Tutorial** which was designed to provide a basic interactive tutorial for learning basic fmdtools functions (along with the `Intro to fmdtools <docs/Intro_to_fmdtools.md>`_ workshop).
 This tutorial has two components:

-  - `Tutorial_unfilled.ipynb <../examples/pump/Tutorial_unfilled.ipynb>`_, which is to be used by students, and has the basic structure without the code filled in.
+  - `Tutorial_unfilled.ipynb <Tutorial_unfilled.ipynb>`_, which is to be used by students, and has the basic structure without the code filled in.

-  - `Tutorial_complete.ipynb <../examples/pump/Tutorial_complete.ipynb>`_, which is to be used by the instructor, and has the basic code filled in to follow along with.
+  - `Tutorial_complete.ipynb <Tutorial_complete.ipynb>`_, which is to be used by the instructor, and has the basic code filled in to follow along with.

-- `Pump Example Notebook <../examples/pump/Pump_Example_Notebook.ipynb>`_ is helpful for understanding the breadth of fmdtools plotting, tabulation, and visualization capabilities.
+- `Pump Example Notebook <Pump_Example_Notebook.ipynb>`_ is helpful for understanding the breadth of fmdtools plotting, tabulation, and visualization capabilities.
 It covers:

   - A variety of graphing use-cases in :mod:`fmdtools.analyze.graph` functions which enable viewing different graph types, simulation results at individual times, and overall model statistics/results.